mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   - ORNL has 2 GUIs that don't work in workbench.
 Considering rewrite of DynamicPDF.
   - Target v5.1 for sliceviewer complete replacement.
 * Dropped very old agenda items no longer relevant
+* Instrument View:
+  - Long term: macOS is dropping OpenGL support.
+Need to consider what we do with our OpenGL code.
+               Some package with a wrapper to transform to platform-specific apis.